© Queensland Government

 Fledged and flying locusts - aerial spraying

-- Once locusts have fledged or are flying, aerial spraying of agricultural chemicals is only efficient control method.
+- Once locusts have fledged or are flying, aerial spraying of agricultural insecticides is only efficient control method.

-- Aerial spraying should be undertaken by licensed aerial distribution contractor.
-Pilot in command of aircraft must hold current pilot chemical rating licence.
+- Aerial spraying should be undertaken by a licensed aerial distribution contractor.
+Pilots in command of aircraft must hold a current pilot chemical rating licence.

 - Australian Plague Locust Commission